Bulgarian split squat exercise

 split squat

-• Despite their frequent interchangeability, the terms “split squat” and “Bulgarian split squat” refer to two distinct forms of the exercise.
+• Despite their frequent interchangeability, the terms “split squat” and “Bulgarian split squat” refer to two distinct forms of exercise.
 The split squat is executed without the back leg lifted, but the Bulgarian split squat is executed with the back leg elevated on a bench or solid chair.

 • Recall that this is not the same as a lunge, in which the exercise also uses the rear leg.